jestersimpps/hyperliquid-strat-explorer/README.md

 ![Market Monitor Interface](cron.png)

 The cron script (`npm run cron`) provides a market-wide monitoring interface that:
-- Tracks the top 30 coins by 24h volume
+- Tracks the top X coins by 24h volume (configurable via prompt)
 - Displays real-time market statistics including price, volume, and 24h change
 - Shows breakout signals with confidence scoring
 - Includes a detailed analysis panel for the highest confidence breakout
 - Features a price chart that automatically focuses on the most promising setup
 - Logs WebSocket activity for monitoring data flow
+- Uses a functional component architecture for better maintainability

 This is particularly useful for identifying trading opportunities across the entire market without having to manually watch individual pairs.